speshak/aws-saml-search/README.md

 # aws-saml-declutter

-Cleans up a lengthily list of SAML accounts on the AWS login page.
-Hides all accounts that don't match a regex.
+Allows auto-complete searching of accounts/roles on the AWS SAML login form.

 Implemented using [Web Extensions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions), so this should work for both FireFox and Chrome (and probably others too)